Gordon-Reilley/city-explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

-1. Feature 1: Set-up Project and ReadMe/ Deploy to Netlify
+1. Feature 1: Set-up Project and ReadMe / Deploy to Netlify

     - Estimate of time needed to complete: 45 min